Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Assembly

 Your raised bed is now ready for planting.
-With proper soil and regular compost additions, it will produce abundant harvests for many years to come.
+With proper soil and regular compost additions, it’ll produce abundant harvests for years to come.